 Students may withdraw from all classes using myChargerNet.
-Refunds on all institutional charges (tuition and fees) are calculated by using the refund policy published on page 21 of the catalog.
-Refunds calculated by Columbia State as the result of students who drop classes but who do not totally withdraw from the institution will be refunded to the student.
+Refunds on all institutional charges (tuition and fees) are calculated by using the institutional refund policy published in the catalog.
+Refunds calculated by Columbia State as the result of students who drop a class(es) but who do not totally withdraw from the institution will be refunded to the student.